 Anna recommends that you knit dishcloths in your favourite colours, and if you wish, you can knit dishcloths in seven different colours – one for every day of the week.

-Anna and Clara’s organic cotton yarn (approx. 25 g per dishcloth, depending on gauge).
+Anna and Clara’s cotton yarn (approx. 25 g per dishcloth, depending on gauge).

 Circular or double-pointed knitting needles no. 3.5 mm